secar600/secar-documents/source/vacuum_system.rst

 - Once the turbo gate valve is open:

     - Reset the cold cathode gauge.
-    - Turn ON the cold cathode gauge.
+    - [Fernando: added number - is this only for WF1?]
+Turn ON the cold cathode gauge :code:`CCG_D1612`.
-    - Turn off the turbo gate valve bypass by commanding a new value of 0 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2), which ever is being done.
+    - [Fernando: this sounds a bit different - ok?]
+Turn off the turbo gate valve bypass by commanding a new value of 0 to this PV: :code:`SCR_BTS35:TGV_D1612:BYP_CMD` (for Wien filter 1) and :code:`SCR_BTS35:TMP_D1709:BYP_CMD` (for Wien filter 2), which ever is being done.
 - Monitor the cold cathode gauge and ensure the pressure is coming down.
 - If the cryopump is already ON: